 - A strategy supposed to have been used by some Pictsie clans.
 Always seems to fail because everybody gets too drunk to carry the plan out effectively.

 - Referenced as a strategy in Interesting Times.
 However, Cohen points out it would not be appropriate to their situation, as they are up against 700,000 enemy soldiers.
 He also notes at great length that he would never use poison; his preferred method is to get everyone drunk and then cut their heads off.
 One of Cohen's fellow octogenarian barbarians says they could still pull it off, if they did something easy for dinner, "like pasta".

-- Conan.
+- Conan the Barbarian.
 In one story, he starts a fight in the middle of a victory feast, wiping out the warriors of the tribe they were allied with but no longer need to.
 Apparently, this form of betrayal is a local tradition and thus not dishonorable (Conan's men were simply faster to act).

 - In the short story "Invitation to a Poisoning" by Peter Tremayne, the villain Nechtan invites all his enemies to dinner and then poisons himself since he believes that he is dying of cancer and would like to frame one or more of his enemies for his murder.
 Inviting the heroine, who happens to be a professional investigator, to the party proves to be a mistake.

 - In John Christopher's post-apocalyptic young-adult novel The Prince In Waiting, the protagonist's father (ruler of the city where the action is set) is invited to a gathering and murdered.

 - In Saga by Conor Kostick, there is a nasty party with tiers.
 As each successive group of nobles is killed in creative ways (poison, being glued down and stabbed....), the remaining clever ones who think themselves in the know have a good laugh.
 Eventually there are only three left, two of whom are killed by the only person left who really knew what was going on.